okviz/okviz.github.io/_docs/calendar-pro/licensing.md

 Calendar Pro requires a valid per-user license to be used.
 We adhere to the ***ISV app licensing system*** provided by Microsoft to allow users to purchase and manage licenses easily.

-> **Power BI Embedded / Report Server / [National Clouds](https://powerbi.microsoft.com/en-us/clouds/)**: Calendar Pro cannot be licensed on Power BI Embedded or Report Server using the system described on this page.
+> **Power BI Embedded (Publish To Web, PaaS embed) / Report Server / [National Clouds](https://powerbi.microsoft.com/en-us/clouds/)**: Calendar Pro cannot be licensed on Power BI Embedded or Report Server using the system described on this page.
 If you are in one of these environments, please [contact us](mailto:support@okviz.com?title=Calendar+Pro+Unsupported+Env)

 ## Purchase Licenses